Search by Keyword

 Live Performances

-The Beatles continued to perform the song periodically throughout 1963, such as in Sweden on October 24th, and during their “Autumn Tour,” which began on November 1st in Cheltenham, Gloucestershire and continued on till December 13th in Southampton.
-Even though this was only three weeks after The Beatles’ version was released in Britain, it was the last time the song appeared in the group's set list.
+The Beatles continued to perform the song periodically throughout 1963, such as once in Sweden on October 24th, and during their “Autumn Tour,” this beginning on November 1st at the Odeon Cinema in Cheltenham and continuing on till December 13th in Southampton.
+It may have only been three weeks after The Beatles’ version was released in Britain, but it was the last time the song appeared in the group's set list.
 Therefore, American audiences never got to hear it performed live by the group.

 The only time The Beatles ever returned to the song was the couple of rehearsal takes in Apple Studios on January 26th, 1969 during the recording of the “Get Back / Let It Be” project.